edgeandnode/amp-demo/README.md

-# Amp Demo
+# Amp - Quickstart Template for ETHGlobal Argentina

 Template for building an Amp Dataset and ingesting the Dataset data in an application.
-Demos simple Amp config usage and consumption.
+Demos simple Amp config usage and consumption from a local and onchain development.

+For more detailed documentation on Amp, see the [Amp Docs](docs/README.md).

-## Supported Chains
+## Current Supported Chains

-Currently, supported chains are Ethereum, Arbitrum, and Base.

-Foundry is supported for local development.
+ - Foundry Anvil (local development)
+ - Ethereum mainnet
+ - Arbitrum mainnet
+ - Base mainnet
+ - Base Sepolia.

+Roadmap includes all major chains.

 ## Table of Contents